yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## No revocation

 STAR certificates eliminate an important security feature of PKI which is the ability to revoke certificates.
 Revocation allows the administrator to limit the damage done by a rogue node or an adversary who has control of the private key.
-With STAR certificates, expiration replaces revocation so there is a timeliness issue.
+With STAR certificates, expiration replaces revocation so there is potential for lack of timeliness in the revocation taking effect.
 To that end, see also the discussion on clock skew in {{operational-cons-clocks}}.

 It should be noted that revocation also has timeliness issues, because both CRLs and OCSP responses have nextUpdate fields that tell relying parties (RPs) how long they should trust this revocation data.
 These fields are typically set to hours, days, or even weeks in the future.
 Any revocation that happens before the time in nextUpdate goes unnoticed by the RP.

+One situation where the lack of explicit revocation could create a security risk to the IdO is when the Order is created with start-date some appreciable amount of time in the future.
+Recall that when authorizations have been fulfilled, the Order moves to the "valid" state and the star-certificate endpoint is populated with the first cert ({{fig-order-state-transitions-ext}}).
+So, if an attacker manages to get hold of the private key as well as of the first (post-dated) certificate, there is a time window in the future when they will be able to successfully impersonate the IdO.
+Note that cancellation is pointless in this case.
+In order to mitigate the described threat, it is RECOMMENDED that IdO place their Orders at a time that is close to the Order's start-date.

 More discussion of the security of STAR certificates is available in
 {{Topalovic}}.